angular/angular/aio/content/guide/router.md

 </aio-filetree>

-Here are the files discussed in this milestone
+Here are the files discussed in this milestone.

 <md-tab-group>